adrians5j/repropose/README.md

 console.log(vehicle.color); // "red"
 ```

+Both `withProps` and `withStaticProps` can accept an object of new to-be-assigned props or a function that returns them.
+The benefit of using a function is that it receives a reference to the new instance (`withProps`) and new function (`withStaticProps`), which is useful when there's a need to check already assigned props on the previous / base function.

 ## Composing functions

 It's also possible to compose existing functions with a new set of props.
 Eg. a new `Car` function